-The cable plugs into the LS-105 with a push connector (female bulkhead connector: Hirose
+The cable plugs into the LS-105 with a push connector.

-HR10A-10R-10 SB; male cable end: Hirose HR10A-10P-10 P).
 To remove the cable simply pull from the metal housing on the end of the connector.
-The connector pinout is shown in figure 4.
+The connector pin-out is shown in figure 3.
 The clip leads are labeled appropriately.
 Fig. 4: Pin-Out for the LC-105 connec tion to the optical head.